ramon-astudillo/custom_fe/README.md

 It should work anyway, it is more a matter of aesthetics.

-The wrapper makes use of various external toolboxes, Mike Brooke's voicebox toolbox, Emmanuel Vincent's kaldi-to-matlab toolbox and my stft_up_tools.
+The wrapper makes use of various external toolboxes, Mike Brooke's voicebox toolbox, Emmanuel Vincent's kaldi-to-matlab toolbox and my stft_up_tools and obsunc toolboxes.
 They are downloaded automatically by using

     ./custom_fe/install